 To go immediately go to your specific point of interest within this category, click below:

-program specifics o past perfromances o video samples o live music
+program specifics - live music

-Shows for Seniors
+- Shows for Seniors -

 "Crazy Rhythm, Fancy Feet" is the perfect entertainment for the retirement community.
-It is a fun-filled variety show celebrating America’s diverse music and dance heritage.
+It is a fun-filled dance and music show celebrating America's diverse music and dance heritage.
 Our show is performed by the dynamic dance duo of Bob and Eva to recorded music.
 Dance routines included in the show are the Charleston, tap, swing, cha-cha, waltz, and a fox trot done in the style of Fred and Ginger.
-Since Bob also sings and plays sax, clarinet and flute, there are instrumental musical performances such as “Honeysuckle Rose” and “In the Mood” plus audience participation segments such as sing-a-longs and the game “name that singer.”
-All of these are big “hits” with the seniors.
+Since Bob also sings and plays sax, clarinet and flute, there are instrumental musical performances such as "Honeysuckle Rose" and "In the Mood" plus audience participation segments such as sing-a-longs and the game "name that singer."
+All of these are big "hits" with the seniors.

 After our perfomances, we are told by both the residents and the activities director that we are one of the best acts they have ever had.
 The show is a "must" when programming your entertainment for the year.
-If this year is already booked, please call us when you are scheduling for next season or if you have a cancellation this year
+If this year is already booked, please call us when you are scheduling for next season or if you have a cancellation this year.

 ----------------------------------------------------------------------------